AG-REPA: Causal Layer Selection for Representation Alignment in Audio Flow Matching: Framework

 \item \textbf{AG-REPA (Intervention).} We activate the sparse, attribution-weighted feature distillation term on the frozen causal layer set $\mathcal{S}$ (\cref{sec:ag_repa,eq:ag_repa_loss}).
 Crucially, to ensure a clean causal intervention, we disable LASP probing hooks (no further layer-wise probing) and maintain the shared \emph{interface-level} BiT-C loss.
 This isolates the performance gain solely to the attribution-guided intermediate alignment. \end{enumerate}

-After two additional epochs, we compare the two branches on both speech and general audio synthesis.
-This protocol ensures that: (a) the causal selection signal is obtained once from the training set; (b) the selection is fixed during optimization; and (c) the Baseline and AG-REPA differ \emph{only} in the application of attribution-guided supervision.
+After the fixed 500k-step checkpoint, we compare the two branches on both speech and general audio synthesis.
+This protocol ensures that: (a) the causal selection signal is obtained once from the training set; (b) the selection is fixed during the 500k-step optimization window; and (c) the Baseline and AG-REPA differ \emph{only} in the application of attribution-guided intermediate-layer supervision.